 Uganda is home to the Big Five as well as mountain gorillas in their natural habitat, plus there’s plenty of wildlife to be seen at Uganda’s trio of major national parks: Entebbe, Queen Elizabeth and Bwindi.
-Once your children have grown up a bit into teenagers, they can join in on a gorilla trek or a visit to the Gorilla Habituation Experience.
+For teenagers aged 15 years and above, you can join in on a gorilla trek or a visit to the Gorilla Habituation Experience.

 Uganda only has a two-hour time difference from the UK, plus flight time between the two is around 8.5 hours, as opposed the South Africa’s 10 hours and Namibia’s 12 hours.

 Note that there is a risk of malaria in all areas of the country and necessary precautions should be taken, as outlined above.

 We recommend booking Buhoma Lodge, which has uninterrupted views of the Bwindi Impenetrable Forest National Park, home to the rare and elusive Mountain Gorilla.
 One of only two lodges situated within the National Park, within a short walking distance from the meeting point for gorilla tracking and other activities in the Buhoma area.